About The Shirley Eustis House

 The Shirley-Eustis House was built in Roxbury during the period 1747-1751 by William Shirley, appointed Royal Governor of Massachusetts Bay Colony and Commander-in-Chief of all British forces in North America by George II.
 The House is one of only four remaining Royal Colonial Governors' mansions in the country and the only one actually built by a Royal Colonial Governor.
 As early as 1960, Shirley Place was awarded the prestigious designation as a National Historic Landmark.
 One of a handful of Boston's national landmarks that pre-date 1750, the House represents an unusually long continuum in American history, serving as the home of two distinguished Governors - one Royal and one Federal (William Eustis).
 The House has also been occupied by, among others, the Massachusetts Sixth Regiment of Foot when it served as a Revolutionary War barracks during the Siege of Boston in 1775; Jean-Baptiste du Buc, the Haitian counselor to Louis XVI of France; Captain James Magee, an Irish-American who prospered in the China Trade, and scores of other immigrants in the 19th and 20th centuries.

-The House is open to the public for tours Thursday through Sunday, June through September and by appointment on any weekday year-round.
-Special events are presented throughout the year.
+The House is open to the public for tours Thursday through Sunday, June 3rd through September and by appointment on any weekday year-round.
+Events are presented throughout the year.
 A group of highly trained historic educators and docents will engage visitors during all tours and events.
 Programs are limited to warmer months as the House is expensive to heat in winter but we do travel to wherever your group meets for presentations and lectures.
 Please see our Pre-Scheduled Program Brochure for all of our programming options.
-Admission is charged to the general public, although entrance is free to SEHA members and Roxbury residents.
-An annual membership drive renews and recruits about 150 members from New England and beyond.
+Admission is charged to the general public, although entrance is free to SEHA members.
+Current Admission Fees: $7 per adult; $5 students and seniors; $5 groups of ten or more.